Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Data and Methods

-\item \textbf{field$\_$mobility:} This function indicates the number of unique fields the author has published during the entire academic age divided by the number of whole papers.

-\item \textbf{international$\_$coauthors:} This feature specifies the number of international collaborators for all papers.
-To calculate it, first, we counted for each paper the number of co-authors who have a different country in the affiliation than the author, and then we summed these numbers among all publications. \end{itemize}
+\item \textbf{\textit{HighRankPapersRatio:}} We used the journal ranking based on their quality to evaluate the rank of papers.
 To assess the quality of journals, we calculated the h-index of journals from 1995 to 2015.
-Because of different citation patterns among disciplines, journals' h-index can have varying ranges for different disciplines, and it should be normalized.
-We applied the percentile rank approach inspired by \cite{bornmann2014p100} and computed the h-index's rank among all journals inside its discipline.
-We used the classification system of Scopus to find the discipline of the journals.
+Because of different citation patterns among disciplines, journals' h-index can have varying ranges for different disciplines, which should be normalized.
+We applied the percentile rank approach inspired by Bornmann and Lutz \cite{bornmann2014p100} and computed the h-index's rank among all journals inside its discipline.
+We used Scopus's classification system to find the journals' disciplines.
 In this system, journals are classified into 27 subject categories\footnote{\href{https://service.elsevier.com/app/answers/detail/a_id/14882/supporthub/scopus/~/what-are-the-most-frequent-subject-area-categories-and-classifications-used-in/}{Subject Area Classifications}}.
-In this percentile rank approach, each journal within a category has a rank between 0 (lowest h-index) to 100 (highest h-index).
+In this percentile rank approach, each journal within a category ranks 0 (lowest h-index) to 100 (highest h-index).
 Journals with the same h-index have the same rank.
-If the journal belongs to more than one category, we used the weighted percentile ranking (wPR) (\cite{bornmann2020evaluation}).
+If the journal belongs to more than one category, we used the weighted Percentile Ranking wPR) \cite{bornmann2020evaluation}.
 Based on this approach, wPR will be calculated using the formula:

 Whereby $sci$ is the \textit{i}th subject category that the journal belongs to and $n_{sci}$ is the number of journals in this subject category, and $PR_{sci}$ is PR of the journal in it.
-Journals with a percentile ranking higher than 50\% are assumed to be high quality.
-Finally, we counted the proportion of the author's publications in high-quality journals among all their publications for the variable \textit{high$\_$quality$\_$proportion}.
+Journals with a wPR higher than 50\% are assumed to be high quality.
+Finally, we counted the proportion of the author's publications in high-quality journals among all their publications for the variable \textit{HighRankPapersRatio}.

+\item \textbf{\textit{DisciplineMobility:}} This feature indicates the number of unique fields the author has published during the entire academic age divided by the number of whole papers.

+\item \textbf{\textit{KeywordPopularity:}} This feature indicates the proportion of papers with popular keywords.
+First, we ranked keywords based on the frequency of occurrence in papers from the same discipline (27 subject categories) and publication year to measure the keyword popularity for a paper.
+Next, we gave a value of 1 to the paper with a ranking above 0.5; otherwise, 0.
+Finally, we summed up these values over all papers and divided them by the number of all papers.